Justo-Tapiador/jhs/README.md

         </body>
         </html>
 ```
-2. In your NODE.js server script, the JHS module must be required, instanciated and called, like any other middleware engine:
+Secondly, in your NODE.js server script, the JHS module must be required, instanciated
+and called, like any other middleware engine:
 ```javascript
              ...
             const   JHS  = require('jhs'),